WZAK: 1990s-2000s

 In 1997, the station replaced "Lynn Tolliver & The Three's Company Morning Show" with the highly successful syndicated "Tom Joyner Morning Show".
 The January 1997 and January 1998 Arbitron ratings again showed that WZAK was the #1 station in Cleveland.

 On August 12, 1998, Chancellor Media Corporation of Texas announced its purchase of WZAK from Zapis Communications, along with its purchase of five other Cleveland radio stations, WZJM, WDOK, WQAL, WRMR and WJMO, for $275 million.
 It was, at the time, the largest radio deal in Cleveland broadcasting history.
 On July 13, 1999, Chancellor Media merged with Capstar Broadcasting to form AMFM Inc., at that time the nation's largest radio station owner with 465 stations.
 AMFM sold WZAK to Urban One on July 20, 2000, as part of a required divestiture when AMFM merged with Clear Channel Communications.
 Shortly after the sale, WZAK shifted to Urban AC to avoid overlap with new sister station (and younger-targeting) WENZ.

 Current programming

 Main

 WZAK features nationally syndicated hosts Rickey Smiley, D.L.
-Hughley, and Ralph Tresvant in morning drive, afternoon drive, and evenings respectively (Smiley and Hughley via Cumulus Media Networks, Tresvant via Urban One).
+Hughley, and K.G.
+Smooth in morning drive, afternoon drive, and evenings respectively (Smiley and Hughley via Cumulus Media Networks, Smooth via Urban One).
 Local host Sam Sylk is heard middays.